-The most significant recent enhancement to the Report is the development of the web-based Duff & Phelps Risk Premium Calculator (introduced in 2011).
+The development of the online Duff & Phelps Risk Premium Calculator in 2011 remains an important milestone in the history of the Report.
 The online Risk Premium Calculator makes using the Risk Premium Report even easier.
 The Calculator instantly delivers a fully customizable "Executive Summary" in Microsoft Word format that includes sourcing, key inputs, and a concluded range of cost of equity capital estimates using both the buildup and CAPM methods.
 In addition, a detailed record of all inputs, outputs, and calculations is exported to a "Support and Detail" Microsoft Excel workbook.4